 Traveling from east to west, your ride begins in the town of Matamoras.
 Route 6 runs concurrently with U.S. Route 209 into Milford, where the two U.S. highways go their separate ways.
 430 miles later, the western end of PA Route 6 runs north of the Pymatuning Reservoir, leaving Pennsylvania at the juncture of State Line Road in the village of Pennline.

 We’ve put together a Pennsylvania Route 6 interactive map featuring several must-see attractions along the way.
 Use this map as a guide, but don’t forget to make some additions—both planned and spontaneous—to make your trip truly unique.

 Pennsylvania is beautiful all year round, but like its neighboring states in the Midwest and Northeast, its weather can change in a hurry.
 Make sure to review the forecast ahead of your ride.
-To give you an idea of what to expect, here are the monthly averages in Williamsport, PA:

 As you ride Route 6’s 430+ miles, be prepared to encounter a full range of hazards.
 Here are a few to keep in mind: